 NLP is exposed to the concentration of market risks by counterparty, region and industry.
-Under the Solvency II regulation, market concentration by counterparty covers equities, properties and credit risky assets.
+Under the Solvency II regulation, market concentration by counterparty covers equities, properties and assets exposed to credit risk.

 Interest rate risk

 NLP is exposed to movements in interest rates, mainly through the duration mismatch between assets and liabilities within the participating savings products in Norway.